Sign up to receive The Commons posts in your inbox.

 Improvise, adapt, and overcome.
 The instructors at Marine Corps Recruit Training drilled those three words into the heads of my friends and myself back in 2010.
 It’s a pretty linear concept on a battlefield.
 But what do you do when asked to apply this to chasing the American Dream?

 But we were a patriotic bunch, my platoon, so we didn’t really mind having our lives dictated to us.
 The “Dream” could wait.
-Besides, long-term planning didn’t make much sense to nineteen- and twenty-year-olds who stood a real chance of dying before they were old enough to drink.
+Besides, long-term planning didn’t make much sense to 19- and 20-year-olds who stood a real chance of dying before they were old enough to drink.
 We could improvise when the time came.

 But after I separated from the military, no amount of improvisation could help me adapt.
 I ended up going to college, but always felt like an intruder, someone who never quite fit in.